Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Benchmark on generalisation capabilities/learning capabilities

 **A environment/site that host the evaluation of all the available open and closed source solutions for any type of problem the framework provides solutions to**
+Extend it to other domains such as E.g Robotics,...